The Lonely Traveler's Syndrome

 The human being is social by nature; he searches for support and shelter in collectives where he finds affinity in order to feel stronger.
-Civilization is evolving towards a mass society, where the behavior of the global population is regulated by trends and standards of conduct that that rule over the 90% of our time; what time we wake up, what time we should go to work, what is the right time for breakfast, lunch and dinner, what is the most convenient time to go to bed…and even on how to dress, what music to listen and what technologies to use in order to do not feel excluded.
+Civilization is evolving towards a mass society, where the conduct of global population is regulated by trends and behavioral standards ruling over 90% of our time; what time we wake up, what time we should go to work, what is the right time for breakfast, lunch and dinner, what is the most convenient time to go to bed…and even on how to dress, what music to listen to and what technologies to use in order to do not feel excluded.

 Our human relations and habits build during years our comfort zone.
 If we are sad, having friends or relatives next to us is going to cheer us up; if we happen to wake up euphoric and joyful, the fact of being surrounded by people who are not will calm down our emotions; if our opinion is clearly divergent, the general judgment will eventually make us believe that we are wrong and we will end up complying with the established belief as the proper one.

-To live constantly meeting and finding out new peoples and cultures certainly happen to be an enriching factor of self-development.
-You extend your view and personal borders of conception coming to find out that everything in this life is subjective.
+To live constantly meeting and finding out new peoples and cultures certainly happen to be an enriching factor towards self-development.
+You expand your view and personal borders of conception by coming to find out that everything in this life is subjective.

-You meet wonderful people and, occasionally, outstanding individuals, inspiring human beings that just with their behavior, way of life and respect for their principles and values play a remarkable influence on the people around changing them for good.
+You meet wonderful people and, occasionally, outstanding individuals, inspiring human beings that simply with their attitude, way of life and respect for their principles and values play a remarkable influence on the people around, changing them for good.

 When traveling, finding out new cultures and working in different environments, it is often unavoidable to face situations we are not used to and behaviors that seem odd to us, irrational and even some times unfair…but it is right in those moments when we have the possibility of maximizing our learning and development if we are capable to relax and expand our mind.

-Lacking a collectivity rationing my emotions, often I come to develop the certainty of having a thousand friends, that every human being is amazing and that life is wonderful, while often I happen to believe that I am completely alone in my fight living in a huge World filled with selfish and proud people.
+Lacking a collectivity rationing my emotions, often I come to develop the certainty of having a thousand friends, that every human being is amazing and that life is wonderful, while often I happen to believe that I am completely alone in my fight, living in a massive World filled with selfish and proud people.

 Inevitably, we need much more time for making friends than for losing them and as life goes on and I keep on walking, occasionally I end up feeling like there are a lot of people behind accompanying me but very few doing it by my side.

 As in each syndrome, the first step is identification, the second is acceptance and the third and last one, the solution.
-In my case, I consider the syndrome I suffer the gift I have the immense fortune of living every day.
-I believe there is no better way of facing it than taking the best of every second and people I have around to keep learning and evolving.
+In my case, I consider the syndrome I suffer as a gift I have the immense fortune of living every day.
+I believe there is no better way of facing it than taking the best of every second and enjoying with the people I have around in order to keep learning and evolving.